oracle/graal/compiler/docs/Truffle.md

 This time we get more output, because the method `namesEqual` was inlined at multiple sites (each site is represented by its inlining chain).
-The following output fragment first shows us the histogram with the `if`-statement ID and its occurence count.
+The following output fragment first shows us the histogram with the `if`-statement ID and its occurrence count.
 It then shows the exact call stacks and execution counts for the branches.
 For example, for `[1]`, when `namesEqual` is called from `executeRead`, the `true` branch is taken `18018` times.
 When the `namesEqual` is called from `executeWrite`